wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 *   2\.
 In addition to any other disclosure provided for in this Statute, the Prosecutor shall, as soon as practicable, disclose to the defence evidence in the Prosecutor's possession or control which he or she believes shows or tends to show the innocence of the accused, or to mitigate the guilt of the accused, or which may affect the credibility of prosecution evidence.
 In case of doubt as to the application of this paragraph, the Court shall decide.

-### Article 68 Protection of the victims and witnesses and their participation in the proceedings
+### Article 68---Protection of the victims and witnesses and their participation in the proceedings

 *   1\.
 The Court shall take appropriate measures to protect the safety, physical and psychological well-being, dignity and privacy of victims and witnesses.
 In so doing, the Court shall have regard to all relevant factors, including age, gender as defined in article 7, paragraph 3, and health, and the nature of the crime, in particular, but not limited to, where the crime involves sexual or gender violence or violence against children.
 The Prosecutor shall take such measures particularly during the investigation and prosecution of such crimes.
 These measures shall not be prejudicial to or inconsistent with the rights of the accused and a fair and impartial trial.